MarcMendoza/Code-Foo-IGN/README.txt

 main page is the index.html and it contains answers to all the questions with a link to the code for question 2.

+Please note, that the connect 4 is incomplete but the base of the program was setup and included.

 INSTRUCTIONS:
 Pull repository, open index.html